 From today, we are rolling out the second stage of system changes, including:

-- automated extension of all plans (except plans with periodic transport supports) that expired in the past 28 days and due to expire in the next seven days, and
+- automated extension of all plans (except plans with periodic transport supports) that ended in the past 28 days and due to end in the next seven days, and

 - alerts in the NDIS myplace participant portal and the NDIS myplace provider portal when a plan has been extended.